mt3000/3DSIFT-Rank/README.md

  The program will output a .key file (with the same name as the input file), containing a list of features, with their coordinates, scale, orientation, and descriptor.

 ## FeatMatchMultiple
-featMatchMultiple is the program, based on FLANN library, used to match features.
+featMatchMultiple is the program, based on FLANN library [2], used to match features.

 #### Usage
 Volumetric Feature matching v1.1